Van Bloys

 Crown Castle

-Van Bloys is Managing Counsel for Crown Castle, where he counsels the company on utility infrastructure siting issues nationwide.
-Van is well versed in laws governing the deployment of wireline and wireless telecommunications facilities, including pole attachments and small cell siting.
-He works together with utilities, jurisdictions and other entities to ensure the safe and reliable deployment of facilities in the right-of-way.
-Prior to joining Crown Castle, he was an associate in the Washington, D.C., office of Davis Wright Tremaine LLP, where he represented telecommunications providers before the FCC, state public service commissions, local governments and the courts.
-Van also previously served as counsel to the Wireless Infrastructure Association, with advocacy before state legislatures, public utility commissions and municipalities.
-He received his B.A. in Art History from Georgetown University and his J.D. from American University Washington College of Law, where he served as Note & Comment Editor on the Administrative Law Review, as well as a Classroom Dean’s Fellow.
+Van Bloys is Managing Counsel at Crown Castle, where he advises the company on utility infrastructure siting issues nationwide.
+Van is well versed in laws governing the deployment of wireline and wireless telecommunications facilities, including pole attachments and small cell siting, and works together with utilities, jurisdictions, and other entities to ensure the safe and reliable deployment of facilities in the right-of-way.
+Prior to joining Crown Castle, he was an associate at Davis Wright Tremaine LLP, where he represented telecommunications providers before the FCC, state public service commissions, local governments, and the courts.
+Van also previously served as counsel to the Wireless Infrastructure Association, with advocacy before state legislatures, public utility commissions, and municipalities.
+He received his B.A. in Art History from Georgetown University and his J.D. from American University Washington College of Law, where he served as Note & Comment Editor on the Administrative Law Review as well as a Classroom Dean’s Fellow.

 Colin Crowell